 The number of children under five with blood poisoning would have included an additional 265,000 children if not for HUD programs' actions to control hazards in over 370,000 housing units.
 These funds are vitally important for helping cities and states end childhood lead poisoning.
 Healthy homes interventions prevent injury, neurological and respiratory diseases, and cancer and even death from toxins such as carbon monoxide and radon.
-Each dollar invested in lead hazard control returns at least \$17.
+Each dollar invested in lead hazard control returns at least \$17 and positions children and their families for greater opportunities in the future.